hugh-burgess/CapstoneNF2021/README.md

 ## Links

-Here you can find the app itself: [Walkies&Talkies](https://shielded-tundra-69796.herokuapp.com)
+Here you can find the app itself (best viewed in mobile): [Walkies&Talkies](https://shielded-tundra-69796.herokuapp.com)